smilers/windows-itpro-docs/windows/client-management/mdm/policy-csp-deliveryoptimization.md

 <!-- DOMinDiskSizeAllowedToPeer-Description-Begin -->
 <!-- Description-Source-ADMX -->
-Specifies the required minimum disk size (capacity in GB) for the device to use Peer Caching.
-The cloud service set default value will be used.
+Specifies the required minimum total disk size in GB for the device to use P2P.

-Recommended values: 64 GB to 256 GB.

-> [!NOTE]
-> If the DOModifyCacheDrive policy is set, the disk size check will apply to the new working directory specified by this policy.
 <!-- DOMinDiskSizeAllowedToPeer-Description-End -->

 <!-- DOMinDiskSizeAllowedToPeer-Editable-Begin -->